-The PriceWeber Beverage Marketing Team’s experience extends back to the founding of the agency in 1968 with charter client, Brown-Forman Corp., who remains a client today.
+The PriceWeber Beverage Marketing Team’s experience extends back to the founding of the agency in 1968 with charter client, Brown-Forman Corp., but has grown to include brewers, vintners and soft drink bottlers.
 The team’s long-standing success is rooted in their frequent and deep dives into the ever-changing consumer lifestyles and attitudes of the brands we represent.
-The insights that result help us to create everything from advertising to websites, social media, retail displays, and packaging innovation.
+The insights that result help us to create everything from advertising to websites, social media, retail displays, and packaging innovations all designed to help brands better engage and relate to consumers and the trade.
 As a result, we help our brands deliver improved distributor buy in, promotional compliance, and increased case depletions both on and off premise.

 Brands We've Done This For